Artwork by Eric Harper.

 (Translation: Nature must take the great man while he’s asleep, it does not have the strength to take him while he’s awake.)

 Footnote: 𓄿 𓅓 𓃀 𓂋 is an Egyptian hieroglyph that roughly translates to amber.
 Artwork Sourced from Pinterest.
-Artist: Unknown
+Artist: John Duillo.

 by Antonio Rocco S. (Rocco Valentini)